Experience-Monks/google-panorama-tiles/README.md

 Kudos to @thespite and [PanomNom.js](https://github.com/spite/PanomNom.js), which was used as reference here.

+## Example

+Here is an example using [google-panorama-by-location](https://github.com/Jam3/google-panorama-by-location) to get the StreetView data.

 ```js
 var normalize = require('google-panorama-tiles')
 var panorama = require('google-panorama-by-location')